maps of the Continental Divide Trail. Updated annually.

 for my hike of the CDT in 2001, I got frustrated by the lack of good,

-maps.
-So, I created my own and have put them all on a CD-ROM that anyone can use to print their own copies.
+detailed, inexpensive, CDT-specific maps.
+So, I created my own.
+Now, I make them available for anyone to print their own copies.

 of paper, which puts the prints at a scale of about 1:60,000, or 1mile

 per inch.
 All of the information from the 1:24,000 original maps is

 there, it's just shrunk into small fonts and tiny lines.
 Some people